The Top 5 causes Of Persistent Fatigue

 muscle fatigue or weakness

-There's a reason for everything, so it's just a matter of knowing how to sleuth through your health profile and run the right lab tests to ultimately figure it out.
+There's a reason for everything, so it's just a matter of knowing how to sleuth through your health profile, ask the right questions and run the right lab tests to ultimately figure it out.

 It's also important that lab work is interpreted correctly, understanding there is an optimal range; it's not ok to just be "normal".